-- 1. If any section, subsection or clause of this bylaw is for any reason held to be invalid by the decision of a court of competent jurisdiction, such decision will not affect the validity of the remaining portions of this bylaw. - 2.
-This bylaw may not be amended or repealed and substituted unless Council first gives notice in accordance with Section 94 of the Community Charter [public notice]. - 3.
-City of Terrace Council Proceedings Bylaw No. 1696-2000 is repealed.
+- If any section, subsection or clause of this Bylaw is for any reason held to be invalid by the decision of a court of competent jurisdiction, such decision will not affect the validity of the remaining portions of this Bylaw. - 2.
+This Bylaw may not be amended or repealed and substituted unless Council first gives notice in accordance with Sections 94 and 124(3) of the Community Charter [public notice]. - 3.
+City of Terrace Council Proceedings Bylaw, No. 2095-2015, and amendments thereto, is repealed.